jtsshieh/PersistentStorage/docs/articles/intro.md

 ## Features

-- Garamia.PersistentStorage offers a Cached and Non-Cached base controllers
+- Use a queried storage controller, or a cached storage controller
-- Garamia.PersistentStorage offers interchangable Storage Methods
+- Switch between different storage methods